dfamonteiro/blog/blog/content/posts/factorio-asteroid-chunk-recycling.md

 Here is my personal recommendation:

-- 60 "common" crushers (I'd organize them in 4 rows of 15).
+- 60 common asteroid crushers (I'd organize them in 4 rows of 15).
-- 18 "uncommon" crushers
+- 18 uncommon asteroid crushers
-- 9 "rare" crushers (slight overkill, but I want to keep every number divisible by 3)
+- 9 rare asteroid crushers (slight overkill, but I want to keep every number divisible by 3)
-- 3 "epic" crushers (one for each asteroid type)
+- 3 epic asteroid crushers (one for each asteroid type)